ZhuoyuanJiang/RenderMe360_extraction/download_all/process_data_scripts/README_EXTRACTION_SCRIPTS.md

 ## Overview

 This is a streaming extraction pipeline for downloading and processing the RenderMe360 dataset from Google Drive.
-Unlike the previous approach that required separate annotation and raw files, this pipeline handles the new unified format where each performance is stored as a single raw SMC file on Google Drive.
+Unlike the previous approach that required separate annotation and raw files(see `../../test_download/process_data`), this pipeline handles the new unified format where each performance is stored as a single raw SMC file on Google Drive.

 **Key Features:**
 - **Streaming Processing**: Downloads and processes one subject at a time to manage storage